sapptc/BNFO420-Capstone-Spring25/README.md

 This Python script processes an NFL statistics Excel file (`.xls`) with a specific format.
 It performs data validation and standardization, calculates selective averages, and outputs the results to a CSV file.

+- **Naming the File:**
+    For this to work well and properly, you'll get a Microsoft Excel export from <https://www.pro-football-reference.com/> for the player you desire to get stat averages on.
+Before inputting this file through the program you **MUST** open the file and 'Save As...' a 'Excel 97 - 2003' file type .xsl.
+    The default way the .xsl comes from the website is formatted in an embedded html format that makes it unreadable by the program, so just save it as instructed above first.

 - **File Input:**
   Prompts the user to enter the full file path of a `.xls` file.
 The script automatically strips any extra quotes (e.g., when using "Copy as Path").